Abdulla-Ali/transcoder/README.md

 by these.

-To view the documentation for the file `transcoder.py`, from the directory in which this readme is located, you can execute `pydoc ./src/transcoder.py`.
+To view the documentation for the file `transcoder.py`, from the directory in which this readme is located, you can execute `pdoc ./src/transcoder.py`.
 It's just like a Linux `man` page.
-Press Q to quit.
+Press Q to quit if it goes over one screen.

 You should document your code as you write.
 Use comments for people that need to know what your code does in order to modify or maintain